Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 ![terminal - navigation using dots](./images/terminal-dots.png)

-This are the basics you will need to know to get started.
+These are the basics you will need to know to get started.
 Later we will introduce a few more concepts, but we'll use the above mentioned commands all the time.